ltrgoddard/thesis/temp.markdown

 scanned texts of *Force of Circumstance* and the 2005 edition of *Poems* according to a very crude approximation of androcentricity: appearances of the word ‘man’—used either as a singular noun or to refer to ‘mankind’—per 1,000 lines.
-A clear trend is visible, consisting of a spike around the beginning of *The White Stones* (l.
+A clear pattern is visible, consisting of a spike around the beginning of *The White Stones* (l.
 1,800) and a steady drop-off thereafter.[^500] For reference, the chronological scope of this thesis terminates with *High Pink on Chrome* (1975) at around l.